List of Wazamono: In popular culture

-In the hit manga One Piece, so-called meitō (名刀) are prominently featured: bladed weapons (usually but not strictly swords) forged by master craftsmen and wielded by powerful pirates and marines alike.
+In the hit manga One Piece, so-called meitō (名刀) are prominently featured: bladed weapons (usually - but not strictly - swords) forged by master craftsmen and wielded by powerful pirates and Marines alike.
 The finest of these fall into a Wazamono grading system, classifying them into four grades that are directly inspired by those defined in the Japanese Kaihō Kenjaku (although notably ranking the swords themselves, rather than their smiths).
 Namely, there are 12 Saijō Ōwazamono blades, 21 Ōwazamono blades, 50 Ryōwazamono blades, and an unknown number of low-ranking Wazamono blades.
-One of the main characters, Roronoa Zoro, is notable for wielding three Wazamono swords at all times.
+One of the main characters, Roronoa Zoro, is notable for wielding three meitō katana at all times - should circumstances allow it - by holding one in his mouth.
+Other noteworthy characters in this subject are the smiths who make these weapons, many of which happen to be katana.